Snyder School of Cinema & Media Arts

 Scholarships

-In addition to Biola University scholarships, CMA also offers scholarships each year based on need and merit.
-Applications open up in March for the following academic year.
+In addition to Biola University scholarships, SCMA also offers scholarships each year based on need and merit.
+Applications for the following academic year open up in January for new students and in March for current students.
 We encourage students to keep attentive to application deadlines.

-CMA students and faculty meet for a special time of worship, fellowship, testimony and prayer.
-This has become a meaningful and enriching time, and an essential part of our growth as a CMA community.
+SCMA students and faculty meet for a special time of worship, fellowship, testimony and prayer.
+This has become a meaningful and enriching time, and an essential part of our growth as a SCMA community.

 Biola Women in Entertainment

-Founded within CMA, the mission of the organization, LAYR (Lift As You Rise), is to develop leaders amongst our CMA women who ultimately will lift as they rise, creating more opportunities for talented, young media creators.
-Mentorship initiatives exist to promote more roles for women on CMA productions from freshman to senior year, as well as to connect students to mentors in the entertainment industry.
+Founded within SCMA, the mission of the organization, LAYR (Lift As You Rise), is to develop leaders amongst our SCMA women who ultimately will lift as they rise, creating more opportunities for talented, young media creators.
+Mentorship initiatives exist to promote more roles for women on SCMA productions from freshman to senior year, as well as to connect students to mentors in the entertainment industry.

 Student Clubs